Year 6 - Miss A Rawat

 Identify their existing talents and plan how they can develop further knowledge and skills and further use web-based research skills to source tools, content and other resources.

-Music- Year 6’s Our music focus will be based around the Samba beat and its journey from the roots of Africa to Brazil.
-We will be improvising and composing music for a range of
+Music- We will be improvising and composing music for a range of

 purposes using a selection of percussion instruments.
 It’s going to be one noisy